AdobeDocs/campaign-web.en/help/v8/reporting/push-report.md

 * **[!UICONTROL New quarantine]**:  Number of profiles that have been excluded and added to the quarantine.

+    Learn more about delivery failures and quarantines in [this technote](../technotes/failures-and-quarantines.md).

 +++

 ### Exclusions {#push-delivery-exclusions}